 - Building permit or burning permit is not required.
-However, Open burning is allowed by permit only.
+However, open burning is allowed by permit only.
 Permits are issued on the discretion of the Bellevue Fire Department.
-More information and permit forms can be found under the Open Burning page.

-- Fire pit can be used for burning wood only for a bonfire or cooking.
-Do not burn treated wood, rubbish, garbage, trash, any material made or coated with rubber, plastic, leather or petroleum based materials.
+- A fire pit can only be used for burning wood for a bonfire or cooking.
+Burning treated wood, rubbish, garbage, trash, any material made or coated with rubber, plastic, leather or petroleum based materials is prohibited.